* Opposition calls for protests on Tuesday

 is expected to stay away, as it has in the past.

-The lack of a big majority in the plebiscite so far has
+The lack of a clear result in the plebiscite so far has

 complicated matters for Mursi, strengthening the fractious

-opposition and casting doubt on the credibility of the
+opposition and casting doubt over the credibility of the

 constitution, political analysts believe.